Selecting Your First Carry Pistol

 These are people who usually find themselves in inner city neighborhoods or otherwise bad situations they can’t afford to move out of.
 These people need to make compromises, fortunately you have more options than ever before.

 To these people, I would recommend 3 main guns: Tangfolio pistols, police trade in .40 S&W pistols, and .380 ACP pistols.
+(There are also the Canik TP9 series of pistols but my experience with those is limited.)

 Don’t get a Hi Point.
-Ever.

 Tangfolio pistols are CZ clones, using polymer or steel frames.
 They usually go for around the low $300 range MSRP.
 They come in a variety of calibers, but the 9mm ones will lock and feed CZ 75 magazines.
 Most of these guns will also fit into holsters for CZ pistols of the same size.
 The quality is better than the price tag would suggest, I’m actually a huge fan of the Pavona subcompact.
 Don’t be shy about owning a knock off pistol, either.
 If that’s all you can get, own it!